 Direct Deposit for Financial Aid Refunds

-Any funds applied to your student account in excess of your tuition, fees, and other direct costs will be refunded to you via Direct Deposit to your personal bank account within 14 business days after your student account reflects a credit balance.
+Any funds applied to your student account in excess of your tuition, fees, and other direct costs will be refunded to you via Direct Deposit to your personal bank account within 14 days after your student account reflects a credit balance.
 If you are requesting financial aid funds in excess of your anticipated costs, you will be required to complete a Direct Deposit Form at least 15 business days in advance of your anticipated refund date.
 To complete the Direct Deposit Form, please click here.
 You will need to provide the name of your financial institution, along with their routing number and your personal account number.
-Should your bank information change, you will need to submit updated Direct Deposit information to the University by submitting a Direct Deposit Change Form.
-For further information, or assistance, please contact the University's Student Accounts Office at (305) 474-6977.
+Should your bank information change, you will need to submit updated Direct Deposit information to the University by submitting a new Direct Deposit Form.
+For further information, or assistance, please contact the University’s Student Accounts Office at (305)474-6977.

 Completing your financial aid forms correctly and submitting them by the priority deadline increases the probability that your financial aid file will be processed and your funds will be available by the start of the semester for which you are seeking assistance.